When you’re applying for a loan, credit card or mortgage, you’ll encounter a range of financial jargon that may leave you feeling a bit stumped.

 Loan-to–value (LTV) is a term used in the mortgage industry.
 It’s a ratio that sets the amount a person is borrowing (loan) against the cost (value) of the property they’re buying, expressed as a percentage.
 So, borrowing £75,000 to buy a property worth £100,000 results in a loan-to–value ratio of 75%.
 It means this person is borrowing 75% of the value of their property.

 A minimum payment is the lowest amount of money that must be paid back on a credit card each month.
-This sum is calculated in a complex way, and not paying this amount can result in financial penalties.
+This sum is calculated in a complex way.
+Paying below this amount can result in financial penalties.

-A policyholder is the title given to someone who holds an insurance on an asset, a possession or financial product.
-People sometimes buy insurance on financial products to make sure they can still pay them back if there’s a change to their circumstances, like loss of earnings or serious injury,
+A policyholder is the title given to someone who holds insurance on an asset, a possession or financial product.
+People sometimes buy insurance on financial products to make sure they can still pay them back if there’s a change to their circumstances, like loss of earnings or serious injury.

 While many borrowers think pre-approval means approval is assured, this is not always the case.
 Your loan application has not yet been, and may not be, approved at this stage.
 Pre-approval often means initial credit checks have been run but further, more thorough checks, will have to take place, which can lead to an application being rejected.

 Recession is when an entire country’s economic wellbeing takes a downward turn.
 It is measured by falling employment figures and a drop in Gross Domestic Product (GDP).

 Remortgaging a property normally happens if customers find a better deal with another provider.
 The new mortgage company pays off the outstanding balance to the customers’ previous mortgage provider and begins a new repayment scheme with the homeowner.